-- What state policy goals, if any, will the HCA support? - What are the use cases for the HCA and how should they be defined? - How will it be ensured that the HCA methodology selected by a utility can support the defined use cases? - What are the limitations of the different HCA methodologies? - If there are two (or more) defined use cases (e.g., IDP and Interconnection) can the same HCA methodology and/or model be used to support both? - Will the HCA be developed in phases?
-If so, what will each phase address? - If developed in phases, how will the HCA be scaled over time (i.e., will HCA be performed across the entire distribution system at the outset or only on those feeders with the greatest projected DER demand; will it be performed on single-phase feeders in addition to three-phase feeders)? - What have other states adopted and what has been their experience.
+- What state policy goals, if any, will the HCA support? - What are the use cases for the HCA, and how should they be defined? - How will it be ensured that the HCA methodology selected by a utility can support the defined use cases? - What are the limitations of the different HCA methodologies? - What are the implementation costs of the different HCA methodologies? - If there are two (or more) defined use cases (e.g., IDP and Interconnection), can the same HCA methodology and/or model be used to support both?

+- Will the HCA be developed in phases?
+If so, what will each phase address?53 - If developed in phases, how will the HCA be scaled over time?
+That is: Will HCA be performed across the entire distribution system at the outset or only on those feeders with the greatest projected DER demand?
+Will it be performed on single-phase feeders in addition to three-phase feeders? - What have other states adopted and what has been their experience?

 The accuracy of the HCA data, how HCA information is displayed and shared, and the transparency of the data and the underlying methodology will all impact its usefulness for its defined use case(s).
 In the context of IDP, for example, the HCA may need to be run on the entire distribution system under different scenarios about assumed DER growth across varying time horizons.
-Regulators should also consider how frequently the HCA needs to be run to ensure that results are sufficiently up to date, and the level of accuracy is necessary to meet the
+Regulators might also consider how frequently the HCA needs to be run to ensure that results are sufficiently up to date, and the level of accuracy is necessary to meet the planning use case goals.
+Regulators may want to request the following information from the utility to ensure the HCA can be as useful as possible and that the tool can be validated, adapted and improved over time: